LearnLib/alex/docs/contents/user-manual/introduction/README.md

 </definition>

 <definition term="Learner">
-    A learner infers an automaton model of an application by posing words to the SUL and analyzing its outputs.
+    A learner is an algorithm that infers an automaton model of an application by posing words to the SUL and analyzing its outputs.
 </definition>

 <definition term="Membership query">